RihaanSatia/AA-Customer-Segmentation/README.md

   - Focus narrowed to **leisure travelers**, excluding business and bleisure categories.

 > ✅ Processed dataset is stored as CSV for modeling purposes.
+> Dataset is not available due to NDA restrictions.

 ---